csvsoundsystem/mockingjay/README.md

 ### Crontab

 This package is meant to be run on a cron.
-Here's an example setup that runs every ten minutes on the 1s
+Here's an example setup that runs every ten minutes on the 1s.
+To add this to your contrab, run `crontab -e`.
+It will most likely default to a vim editor so hit <kbd>i</kbd> to turn on insert mode and start typing.
+When done, press <kbd>esc</kbd> then type `:x` and hit <kbd>return</kbd>.
+It should say that your new crontab has been saved.

 ````
 1,11,21,31,41,51 * * * * /usr/bin/node /home/ubuntu/tasks/botname/index.js